Summer Camp Help & FAQs.

 Can I call my camper at camp?

-1. Involve your camper in the decision to spend time away from home, so that they have a sense of control.
+Involve your camper in the decision to spend time away from home, so that they have a sense of control.

-6. Before the separation, avoid making comments that express anxiety about the camper going away.
+Before the separation, avoid making comments that express anxiety about the camper going away.
 Even "I hope you'll be okay" or "what will I do without you" can leave a camper worried that something bad might happen to them or their parents, and make them preoccupied with thoughts of home.
 Rather, acknowledge in a positive way that you will miss your camper.
 For example, say "I'm going to miss you, but I know you will have a good time at camp."

-7. When dropping your camper off at camp, take enough time to see the facilities, meet the counselors, then leave.
+When dropping your camper off at camp, take enough time to see the facilities, meet the counselors, and then leave.
 This is not a good time to visit and watch activities.
 A cheerful, confident attitude on your part will get the week off to a good start.

 How do you go about hiring your counselors?